athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Goblin Pyro.md

-Some goblins take their people’s admiration of fire fully into the realm of deadly obsession.
+Some goblins take their people's admiration of fire fully into the realm of deadly obsession.
 These pyromaniacs can be a great boon to a band of goblin raiders eager to torch their enemies and wreak havoc.
-More often, however, their presence is a double-edged sword; in the heat of the moment, goblin pyros sometimes lose sight of their tribe’s goals and simply set fire to anything that will burn—including their own allies.
+More often, however, their presence is a double-edged sword; in the heat of the moment, goblin pyros sometimes lose sight of their tribe's goals and simply set fire to anything that will burn—including their own allies.
 Goblin squads are also prone to distraction, and more than one goblin raid has failed because its members were too busy watching a massive blaze.

 * * *